Netherlands enters strict lockdown until 14 January due to Omicron surge

 All non-essential stores, bars, restaurants and other public places in the country will shut from Sunday.

-Rutte said the new order builds on an existing partial lockdown already in force that requires bars, restaurants and other public gathering places such as cinemas and theaters to close at 5 p.m.
+Rutte said the new order builds on an existing partial lockdown already in force that requires bars, restaurants and other public gathering places such as cinemas and theatres to close at 5 pm.

 The country has already seen widespread protests and disorder over existing curbs.